adafruit/Adafruit_nRF52_nrfutil/README.md

 # Usage

-To get info on usage of adafruit_nrfutil:
+To get info on the usage of adafruit_nrfutil:

 ```
 adafruit_nrfutil --help